Archaeology of Azerbaijan: Prehistoric findings

 In July 2025, archaeologists from the Institute of Archaeology and Anthropology of ANAS led by Dr. Shamil Najafov discovered a 3,800-year-old kurgan dating to the Middle Bronze Age in the Ceyranchol plain near the village of Yovshanlidere.
 The burial mound, measuring 28 meters across and 2 meters high, was divided into three symbolic sections: one with the warrior’s remains and weapons, another containing ceramic vessels, and a third left empty—possibly intended as a spiritual resting space for the soul.
 The warrior, believed to have been over two meters tall, was buried in a semi-flexed position holding a four-pronged bronze spearhead.
 Grave goods included bronze ankle rings, obsidian tools, paste beads, and a dozen decorated ceramic jugs filled with cooked animal bones, including goat, cow, horse, and boar.
 Atop the mound, archaeologists found 14 limestone slabs, each weighing around one ton, along with a carved bull-shaped idol placed at the kurgan’s head.

 In July 2025, archaeologists from the Institute of Archaeology and Anthropology of ANAS uncovered the foundations of a Bronze Age settlement in the village of Kechelekeran, Yardimli District.
 The site revealed ancient dwellings built from river stones, alongside fragments of domestic pottery of various shapes and sizes, miniature household items, and bone spindle whorls.

+In February 2026, the Institute of Archaeology and Anthropology of the Azerbaijan Academy of Sciences reported on a multi-year systematic research program at the Khojaly Archaeological Complex.
+The investigations focused on a vast Muslim necropolis covering more than two hectares, where 212 medieval graves have been excavated out of an estimated total of over 2,000.
+These burials, alongside the architectural remains of several mausoleums including one dated to 1356–1357 confirm a continuous Muslim-Turkic presence in the region from the 13th to the 18th centuries.
+The complex also exhibits significant stratigraphic diversity, featuring Bronze Age kurgans (burial mounds) that indicate the site served as a ceremonial and funerary center since prehistoric times.
+Researchers noted that the material culture and burial typologies align with broader medieval Islamic patterns in the South Caucasus.